pantheon-systems/documentation/source/articles/local/drush-command-line-utility.md

 If you experience problems with any Drush commands, try executing them with the `-vd` options, for more verbose debugging information.
 While we can't support local Drush installations or aliases, you can ask about your specific configuration in the community forum: [http://drupal.stackexchange.com/questions/tagged/drush](http://drupal.stackexchange.com/questions/tagged/drush)

-### Drush Commands on Remote liases Not Working from Inside Local Drupal Install
+### Drush Commands on Remote Aliases Not Working from Inside Local Drupal Install

 Some Drush 5 commands need to be executed from outside the context of a local Drupal installation, due to a known issue with Drush 5: [https://github.com/drush-ops/drush/issues/313](https://github.com/drush-ops/drush/issues/313).
 The output from a Drush 5 command run in this context would look like the following: